2022 Highland Council election: September 2024 by-elections

-In May 2024, Inverness Central councillor Bet McAllister announced her intention to retire after 17 years as a councillor the following month.
-This was followed by the "surprise resignations" of Cromarty Firth councillors Pauline Munro and Molly Nolan in June 2024.
+In May 2024, Labour councillor Bet McAllister who represented Inverness Central, announced her intention to retire after 17 years as a councillor the following month.
+This was followed by the "surprise resignations" of independent councillor Pauline Munro and Liberal Democrat councillor Molly Nolan, who both represented Cromarty Firth, in June 2024.
 The resulting by-elections were both held on 26 September 2024.
 Labour candidate Michael Gregson won the Inverness Central by-election while Liberal Democrat candidate, John Edmondson, and independent candidate, Sinclair Coghill, were elected in Cromarty Firth.